search

 1798 – Roman Republic

-Under the influence of the French Revolution, a short-lived republic was proclaimed, leading to the deposition and exile of Pope Pius VI by French forces.
+Influenced by the French Revolution, a short-lived republic is proclaimed, leading to the deposition and exile of Pope Pius VI by French forces.

 1808 – The Napoleonic Era

-Napoleon incorporated Rome into his empire and launched archaeological excavations, rediscovering treasures of ancient Rome.
+Napoleon incorporates Rome into his empire and launches archaeological excavations, rediscovering treasures of ancient Rome.

 1848 – 1849: Second Roman Republic

-A new attempt to establish a democratic republic in Rome was supported by figures like Giuseppe Garibaldi.
+A new attempt to establish a democratic republic in Rome is supported by figures such as Giuseppe Garibaldi.

 1870 – The End of Temporal Power

-The Bersaglieri, an elite corps of the Italian army recognizable by their feather-adorned hats, entered Rome, bringing an end to nearly 1,000 years of temporal power of the popes over the city.
+The Bersaglieri, elite corps of the Italian army recognizable by their feather-adorned hats, enter Rome, bringing an end to almost 1,000 years of temporal power of the Popes over the city.

 Rome Under Fascism

-- 1922: Benito Mussolini seized power during the March on Rome.
-During his regime, he undertook a major transformation of the city, demolishing medieval and Renaissance structures to make way for major streets like the Via dei Fori Imperiali.
+• 1922: Benito Mussolini takes power during the March on Rome.
+During his regime, he undertakes a major transformation of the city, demolishing medieval and Renaissance structures to make way for major streets like the Via dei Fori Imperiali.

-- 1929: The Lateran Pact was signed, creating the independent State of Vatican City.
+• 1929: The Lateran Treaty is signed, creating the independent state of Vatican City.

-- 1943-1944: After the arrest of Mussolini, Rome was occupied by the Nazis.
-The city saw the deportation of Roman Jews, resistance attacks and the massacre of the Ardeatine Caves.
-It was liberated by the Allies in June 1944.
+• 1943-1944: After the arrest of Mussolini, Rome is occupied by the Nazis.
+The city sees the deportation of Roman Jews, attacks by the resistance and the massacre of the Ardeatine Caves.
+It is liberated by the Allies in June 1944.

-- 1946: Rome was proclaimed capital of the new Italian Republic.
+• 1946: Rome is proclaimed the capital of the new Italian Republic.

-- 1950s-1960s: The city experienced an expansion in urban development and population.
-It became a world capital of cinema and entertainment, symbolized by the "Dolce Vita" of Via Veneto.
-Rome also transformed into a center of high fashion.
-Cinecittà, the heart of Italian cinema, opened its doors to visitors with "Cinecittà si Mostra", an exhibition that reveals the behind-the-scenes of the magic of cinema.
-Book your ticket for Cinecittà si Mostra and discover the backstage!
+• 1950s-1960s: The city experiences urban and demographic expansion.
+It becomes a world capital of cinema and entertainment, symbolized by the "Dolce Vita" of the Via Veneto.
+Rome also transforms into a center of haute couture.
+Cinecittà, the heart of Italian cinema, opens its doors to visitors with "Cinecittà si Mostra", an exhibition that reveals the behind-the-scenes magic of cinema.
+Book your tickets for Cinecittà si Mostra and discover the behind-the-scenes!

-- 1960: Rome hosted the Olympic Games and saw the development of important infrastructure, including the beginning of the metro.
+• 1960: Rome hosts the Olympic Games and sees the development of important infrastructures, including the beginning of the metro.

 Rome Today